matzsoft/adventofcode/tools/adventOfCode/README.md

 The **input** directory contains the problem data for each problem.
 For example the problem data for day07.swift is in `input/day07.txt`.
 The **testfiles** directory contains any test data for each problem.
 For example any test data for day07.swift would be in `testfiles/day07*.txt`.

-file for each problem that needs a patch to Package.swift (e.g. `day22.patch`).

 #### Problem and Test Data

 The format of the problem and test data is the same.
 They consist of a header, a separator, and the problem data from the Advent of Code website.